 A certified copy is a copy of an official document signed by a lawyer, civil-law notary, or a foreign authority and bearing an official stamp.

 Your former partner's own right to a retirement pension.
 The pension of your former partner is separate from your own retirement pension and partner's pension.

-You are obliged to certify to PDN in a 'doorwerkverklaring' (declaration of employment continuation) that you are still in employment on the PPS conversion date and intend to continue working after that date.
+You confirm to PDN in a 'doorwerkverklaring' (declaration of employment continuation) that you are still in employment on the PPS date and intend to continue working after that date.

 A declaration in which you indicate that you will terminate your paid work when the PPS benefit commences.

 If you only convert part of your PPS balance into a PPS benefit, you must declare that you reduce your paid work for that part.

 This Act sets out how the retirement pension should be divided in the case of a divorce.
 This Act provides for a standard division.
 Under this standard division, the former partner has a claim to half (50%) of the retirement pension accrued during the time of the marriage or partnership.

 Exchanging one type of pension for another.
 For example, exchanging a partner's pension for an extra old-age pension.

 A fixed benefit does not change unless PDN indexes the benefit or, in exceptional situations, is forced to curtail it.